cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 ### Import of existing PostgreSQL databases

-Since version 1.16, the operator provides a declarative way to import existing Postgres databases in a new CloudNativePG cluster in Kubernetes, using offline migrations.
+The operator provides a declarative way to import existing Postgres databases in a new CloudNativePG cluster in Kubernetes, using offline migrations.
 The same feature also covers offline major upgrades of PostgreSQL databases.